JoshuaKoh/JoshuaKoh.github.io/_posts/2018-02-28-Simulation-Proposal.md

     - Most of the day Fri, Sat, Sun
     - More times!
 Going into any more detail here would be a pain for you to read and me to write.

-Please [reach out to me](mailto:joshuakoh@gatech.edu) if you're interested.
-I'd love to discuss more and am open to pivoting my initial idea according to your thoughts.
+Please [reach out to me](mailto:joshuakoh@gatech.edu) if you're interested in learning more about what we're working on.
+Our team is currently full and we're not looking for new members, sorry!